danielhz/sparql-prov-tpch/README.md

 ## Preparing the environment

-In this experiment we need three tools: LXD to install engines inside containers, Ruby to automatize the execution of benchmarks, and TripleProv.
+In this experiment we need three tools: LXD to install engines inside containers, Ruby to automatize the execution of benchmarks.

 ### Setup LXD